Kitura/Swift-Kuery-ORM/README.md

 # Swift-Kuery-ORM

 ## Summary
-Swift-Kuery-ORM is an ORM (Object Relational Mapping) library built for Swift on the server.
+Swift-Kuery-ORM is an ORM (Object Relational Mapping) library built for Swift.
 Using it allows you to simplify persistence of model objects with your server.

 For the sake of convenience, we've built the ORM on top of [Swift-Kuery](http://github.com/IBM-Swift/Swift-Kuery).
 This lets us offer developers the flexibility to customize queries made to the database, if the functionality of the ORM is insufficient.